declanmclghln/Hextech-Automatic-Water-Turret/README.md

 A video of the robot operating can be found and downloaded in [Demo (5).mp4](DEMO%20(5).mp4)

 # Assembly
-Pictures, materials, and explanations of  assembly are provided in the file.
-[Water Turret PDF](./Automatic%20Page%20Turner.pdf).
+- 3d print all provided design files and order all excess materials.
 Listed materials on a sheet are found in [Water Turret Materials](Water%20Turret%20.xlsx)
+-

 # Code Overview
 The code was completed in VSCode using python from the Hextech Library.
 The completed code used is found in [Water Turret Code](Water%20Turret%20Code/water_turret.py)